Italy Bans Uber

 Uber doesn't hold a gun to people's heads and force them to work for the wages they pay.
 Do I think Uber doesn't pay enough?
 I do.
 That's why I don't drive for

 Unwise to play by the rules?
-(Score:2)
+(Score:3, Interesting)

-No means no in the personal space, but most of the big Internet companies were built on breaking the rules: Google and YouTube were built on copyright infringement, Facebook was built on privacy violations, Uber and Airbnb respectively ignore local transport and accommodation laws, PayPal violated credit card company agreements, Amazon aggressively imposes patents and parity-pricing agreements, and Snapchat has thrived from illicit activity by children, not to mention all those boosted to critical mass thr
+No means no in the personal space, but most of the big Internet companies were built on breaking the rules: Google and YouTube were built on copyright infringement, Facebook was built on privacy violations, Uber and Airbnb respectively ignore local transport and accommodation laws, PayPal violated credit card company agreements, Amazon aggressively imposes patents and parity-pricing agreements, and Snapchat has thrived from illicit activity by children, not to mention all those boosted to critical mass through illegal spam.

+But once established, it's both feasible and desirable to show a kinder front.

 "Now Uber can't use it's apps."